 You might think this trend is out of the ordinary, but you can actually do it subtly.
 Here, a natural brown very faintly fades into darker ends for a livened-up everyday look.

 We're always suckers for a good white-blonde moment.
-And this blended, reverse-ombré look with cool, dark lowlights is giving us life.
+And this blended, reverse-ombré look with cool, strawberry blonde balayage is giving us life.

-Show off a saturated reverse ombré—like this red and black blend—with a sleek style.
-(Try one of our fave smoothing serums for help.)
+Show off a mushroom-toned reverse ombré—like this sleek gray blonde to brown blend—with a sleek style.
+(Try one of our fave smoothing serums for help).

 Black & White